Home

 Learning outcomes

-Be able to retrieve strucutural information from a SAXS or SANS dataset by primary data analysis, i.g., before doing detailed modelling, e.g. with form factors.
-This includes:
+Be able to retrieve structural information from a SAXS or SANS dataset by primary data analysis, before doing detailed modelling, e.g. with form factors.
+This includes:- Learn how to do a Guinier analysis and retrieve the radius of gyration.

-• Generate a $p(r)$ to retrieve structural parameters, $R_g$ and $d_\mathrm{max}$.
+- Generate a $p(r)$ to retrieve structural parameters, $R_g$ and $d_\mathrm{max}$.

-• Estimate particle shapes such as spheres and cylinders from looking at the $p(r)$.
+- Estimate particle shapes, such as spheres and cylinders from looking at the $p(r)$.

 Part I: Guinier plot and Guinier analysis for $R_g$ determination

-The Guinier approximation is valid at low values of $q$: $$I(q) \approx I(0)\exp(-q^2 R_g^2/3)$$ From a Guinier analysis you can derive the (contrast-weighted) radius of gyration, $R_g$ of the particles, i.e., a Guinier analysis gives provides the overall size of the measured particles.
+From a Guinier analysis you can derive the (contrast-weighted) radius of gyration, $R_g$ of the particles, i.e., a Guinier analysis provides the overall size of the measured particles.
 Extended particles have larger $R_g$ than compact particles (with the same volume), so $R_g$ also contains shape information.

-The Guinier approximation can be expressed as a linear relaiton: $$\ln(I) = \ln(I_0) - (R_g^2/3)q^2$$ Therefore, a plot of $\ln(I)$ vs $q^2$ (for small values of $q$) is denoted a Guinier plot, and $R_g$ may be determed from the slope of this plot.
+Therefore, a plot of $\ln(I)$ vs $q^2$ (for small values of $q$) is denoted a Guinier plot, and $R_g$ may be determined from the slope of this plot.
 This relation is only true for small values of $q$, which is the denoted the Guinier region of data.
 As a rule of thumb, the Guinier approximation is valid up to $qR_g = 1.3$ for globular particles (i.e. sphere-like particles), and up to $qR_g = 1.0$ for elongated particles (e.g., cylinders).

 Try determining the radius of gyration for the protein lysozyme from the small-angle scattering biological data bank (Download files > curve (dat)).